blongden73/macrame/_posts/2020-06-08-natalia-elichirigoity.md

     If Serendipity were a place, Natalia Elichirigoity would be queen**.**

-    **That may sound crazy,** but after you get to know this art lover, designer and calligrapher and hear how she found a calling in letters, it may not sound so crazy after all.
+    **That may sound crazy,** but after you get to know this art lover, designer and lettering artist and hear how she found a calling in letters, it may not sound so crazy after all.

     **Let’s start from the beginning.**